 Map– Here is a link to most stops in Grand Teton National Park :Map of Grand Teton Park

 - The Teton Mountains are on the western side of the park and are best photographed in morning hours and at sunset.
 Therefore, early to bed and early to rise should be your motto.

 - Most locations in the park have been photographed by millions of photographers.
-To produce unique work try and add a twist to the iconic scenes.
+To produce unique images try and add a twist to the iconic scenes.
 Better yet, spend time in the less photographed areas of the park such as on the forest roads east of Kelly.

 - Don’t stop photographing in the middle of the day; instead focus on intimate landscapes of the river and forest areas.
 The national forest areas that surround the park are beautiful.

 - Always carry bear spray, even if only walking a few hundred feet from your vehicle.
-Bears can pop out of underbrush quite easily.
+Bears can pop out of underbrush at any time.